manthan1335be24/NervoStep-AI/README.md

-NeuroSole AI 👣
+NervoStep AI 👣

 Advanced AI-Driven Plantar Pressure Telemetry & Neuropathy Risk Assessment

-NeuroSole AI is a clinical-grade diagnostic platform designed to bridge the gap between raw biomechanical sensor data and actionable medical intelligence.
+NervoStep AI is a clinical-grade diagnostic platform designed to bridge the gap between raw biomechanical sensor data and actionable medical intelligence.
 By utilizing multimodal deep learning, the platform detects early-stage pressure anomalies to prevent diabetic foot ulcers and neuropathy complications.
 🏥 Problem Statement

 Diabetic Peripheral Neuropathy (DPN) leads to a loss of protective sensation in the feet.
 Patients often remain unaware of high-pressure hotspots caused by gait imbalances, leading to: